Sachielsc/spring-kafka-test/doc/Event-Driven Application Architectures.md

 - TopologyTestDriver is primarily designed for `unit testing` Kafka Streams applications
 - TopologyTestDriver is synchronous in nature.
 Thus it doesn’t fully reflect the asynchronous aspects of real Kafka cluster behavior
 - The crucial difference between TopologyTestDriver- and TestContainers-based tests is that the former are unit tests, while the latter are integration tests.
 - The problem with EmbeddedKafka or TestContainers tests is that they are asynchronous, and this implies certain difficulties and limitations.
-To make test code clearer and reduce test running time, you can use the Awaitility library.
-If you are using Spring, you might also want to take a look at [spring-test-kafka](https://github.com/jupiter-tools/spring-test-kafka), which further simplifies dataset-driven testing of Kafka applications and has Awaitility under the hood
+But TopologyTestDriver is synchronous.
+When using TopologyTestDriver, to make test code clearer and reduce test running time, you can use the Awaitility library.
+If you are using Spring, you might also want to take a look at [spring-test-kafka](https://github.com/jupiter-tools/spring-test-kafka), which has Awaitility under the hood

 ## What does Awaitility do in testing event-driven architecture
 `Awaitility` is a library in the Java ecosystem designed to simplify asynchronous testing, especially in scenarios where you are dealing with event-driven architectures or asynchronous operations.
 It provides a set of fluent and expressive methods for waiting until certain conditions are met during the test execution.